AlbertLewi/DustRemovalPrototype/README.md

 Some Limitations:
 - Code can not handle reflections on dust just reflections on surrounding surfaces
 - Code can not handle other intefering objects on surface
-- Surface must be quite flat
+- Surface must be quite flat and without complex lighting
 - Small films of dust may be missed
 - Code does not discriminate between dust and other objects
 - Code can not handle live imaging